AIMA-Project/AAMA-Lab01/README.md

 Instructions for both methods can be found below.

-For those already familiar with Docker, but who do not want to go through the process of building the image themselves, a pre-built image can be found on [Docker Hub](https://hub.docker.com/r/wheelercs/aama-lab01).
+For those already familiar with Docker, but who do not want to go through the process of building the image themselves, a pre-built image can be found on [Docker Hub](https://hub.docker.com/r/abcyslab/aama_lab01).
 This image is automatically built and deployed whenever a push is made to the project repository, thus, it is always kept up to date with the most recent version of the lab.

 ## <a id=preinstall>Preinstallation</a>

 This lab requires a portable executable (PE) file compiled for Windows to be added by the user.
-Almost any .exe file from the last 20 years should be sufficient.
+Currently the image automatically downloads a predetermined executable file during building.
+If you opt to use another PE file, almost any .exe file from the last 20 years should be sufficient.
 However, if you do this, the grading script must be modified to accomodate the new executable.
 The new executable should be added to the repository in the "resources" directory and given the name "ExamplePE.exe" so it is properly handled.

 If you wish to use a container for the lab, instructions for installing Docker can be found on their website:
 - [Windows](https://docs.docker.com/desktop/install/windows-install/)